Always the second Saturday in May - RAIN OR SHINE!

 The Letter Carriers’ Stamp Out Hunger Food Drive is the largest, single-day food drive in the nation, and an easy way to make a difference in your community.

-In 2016, Hoosier Hills Food Bank distributed over 4.4 million pounds of food through its programs and partner agencies in eight counties.
+In 2018, Hoosier Hills Food Bank distributed a record of over 4.8 million pounds of food through its programs and partner agencies in eight counties.

 - Canned meat (tuna, chicken, beef stew, etc.)

 - Canned fruit

 - Juice & juice boxes

 - Perishable food

 Share these promotional materials at your workplace, with neighbors and friends, and in your social media networks.

 Make a financial contribution to Hoosier Hills Food Bank here.